 - The difficulties the exporting organization will have when the domestic currency is very strong against the target market’s currency

 The inability to rely on intermediaries, who will be representing other organizations and may not operate in the best interests of the exporting organization

 When is direct exporting a suitable strategy?

-Direct exporting is a simple entry strategy that might be suitable for organizations that want to expand their market share or maximize profits.
-An organization of any size can start direct exporting activities, but not all will have the necessary resources in terms of skills, knowledge and finances.
+Direct exporting is a simple entry strategy, potentially suitable for organizations wanting to expand their market share or maximize profits.
+An organization of any size can start direct exporting activities.
+Although not all will have the necessary resources in terms of skills, knowledge and finances.
 Direct exporters must make the export sale, arrange for shipping and insurance, organize permits and licences, prepare all the paperwork and process the letter of credit that provides for payment.
-These tasks are time consuming and require skill to be performed correctly—mistakes can result in serious business losses.
-Considerable time must also be spent researching the market so goods and services can be promoted and priced appropriately.
+These tasks are time consuming and require skill to perform correctly—mistakes can result in serious business losses.
+To appropriately promote and price goods and services, considerable time must be spend researching the market.

 Direct exporting can be very successful if the selected market is readily accessible and has similar regulations and customs to the organization’s country.
 If the target market has different regulations, legal systems, cultures or ways of conducting business, and the organization is inexperienced in international trade, direct exporting might be very difficult and risky.
 In these situations, organizations should consider another strategy.

 Depending on the market selected, the distance goods must be transported and the means of transportation, direct exporting can make goods too expensive for customers to purchase.
 These factors might also seriously impact profits made in the market.

 With direct exporting, organizations must be comfortable with a substantial element of risk.